ea5gvk/hytpatcher/README.md

 **required add-ons for python3:** scapy, NetfilterQueue, dmr_utils3, easysnmp

-*Can you help if any problems with installation of the add-ons ?* No, I can't.
+*Can you help if any problems with installation of the add-ons ?*
+No, I can't.
 Please read the installation instructions of the required add-ons.
+It all depends on how you installed your Linux and how you use it.

 *recommended:* confident use of Linux and python3, knowledge of how to use DMR and MMDVM specific things in amateur radio digital voice networks, knowledge of how to program a HYTERA(tm) repeater with CPS, basic network knowledge